sriramsk1999/mlmonad/3d_reconstruction/README.md

 ## Acknowledgements

-Thanks to [Kevin Zakka](https://github.com/kevinzakka/learn-volumetric-fusion) and [Justus Theis](https://github.com/JustusThies/PyMarchingCubes/) making their implementations available, made writing this blogpost/code much easier.
+This code borrows liberally from the work of[Kevin Zakka](https://github.com/kevinzakka/learn-volumetric-fusion) and [Justus Theis](https://github.com/JustusThies/PyMarchingCubes/).
+Thank you to them for making their implementations available!